mayasharma2110/Name-the-element/README.md

 For untimed quizzes:

 Expected - When the user completes all questions the submit button, reselect and restart buttons are not displayed and the play again button is shown.
-Additionally there is text below the progress bar to show how many questions the user answered, and what number/percentage were correct and incorrect.
+Additionally, there is text below the progress bar to show how many questions the user answered, and what number/percentage were correct and incorrect.

 Testing - Tested the feature by going through a quiz and checking the text below the progress bar was appropriate and the correct buttons were displayed.